Characters: Fairy Tail Others

 - The Mole: He pretends to be a member of Fairy Tail to dig up dirt on it.

-- Mistaken For Pedophile: Erza is convinced that he's a lolicon, as seen when he pops out during her Imagine Spot of Jellal leaving her for being turned into a little kid.
-Probably the rest of Fairy Tail thinks the same after he chose Wendy out of all the mages as a partner for the S-Class trials despite there being no relation between them both.
+- Mistaken for Pedophile: Erza gets convinced that he is a lolicon, as seen when he pops out during her Imagine Spot of Jellal leaving her for being turned into a little kid.
+The rest of Fairy Tail probably thinks this as well, after he chose Wendy from all the guild mages as a partner for the S-Class trials, despite there being no relation between them.

 - Only Sane Man: For both Fairy Tail, opposing their reckless charge on Hades and recommending a sensible retreat, and for the Magic Council by rejecting the possibility of obliterating Fairy Tail.

 - Pet the Dog: Saving Wendy from Azuma's attack.
 This goes a long way, considering he was approaching Memetic Molester status in regards to her.
 There's also his objections to the possibility of the Council firing Etherion on the island the S-Class Trial is held.

 - Red Herring: Readers are first led to believe that he is a newly-introduced member of Fairy Tail, and then given heavy hinting that he's a dark wizard working for Grimoire Heart to revive Zeref.
 It turns out, though, that he's just a member of the Magic Council who now has plans to get dirt on Fairy Tail, expose that they're hiding Zeref, and get rid of Grimoire Heart at the same time.

 - Remember the New Guy: Enforced.
 His debut in the manga is in the same chapter, nay, the same page as his candidacy for the S-Class Trial is announced.